Configuring Elastic Bamboo

 |Account Certificate File||You must specify the location of this file to use the Amazon EBS with Elastic Bamboo.
 This file is generated by Amazon.|

 If you haven't downloaded an AWS private key file or certificate file to your Bamboo server yet, see IAM best practices on the Amazon page.

 Automatic elastic instance management

 The Automatic Elastic Instance Management feature allows Bamboo to start and shut down elastic instances automatically (based on build queue demands), so that you do not have to perform these action manually.
-This feature reduces Bamboo administration overhead and can help minimise your overall elastic instance usage costs.
+This feature reduces Bamboo administration overhead and can help minimize your overall elastic instance usage costs.

 If a job's requirements cannot be met by any available online agents, this feature will start any elastic instance whose elastic agent has the capabilities to execute the job, so that the job's build can be generated.
 Regardless of how an elastic instance was started, all elastic instances will be shut down based on the settings specified below.